-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1934 For the quarterly period ended June 30, 2024 OR ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT ( )F 1934 For the transition period from to Commission File Number: 001-37686 Beigene ( BEIGENE, LTD. Exact name of registrant as specified in its char er) 00 1000 11 6 Cayman Islands (State or other jurisdiction of incorporation of or organization) 98-1209416 I.R.S.
-Employer Identification No.) i.k.s.
-Employer Identification (No.) c/o Mourant Governance Services (Cayn 94 Solaris Avenue, Camana B Grand Cayman ., , Cayman Islands KY1-1108 (Address of principal executive of fices) (Zip Code) +1 (345) 949-4123 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the A et: Title of each class Trading Symbol(s) Name of each exchange on which registered American Depositary Shares, each representing 13 ( Shares, par value \$0.0001 per share Ordinary BGNE The Nasdaq Global Select Market Ordinary Shares, par value \$0.0001 per share e 06160 The Stock Exchange of Hong Kong Limited Included in connection with the registration of the Americ can Depositary Shares with the Securities and Exchange Commission.
-The ordinary shares are not listed for tr ading in the United States but are listed for trading on The Stock Ex As of August 2, 2024, 1,379,529,263 ordinary shares, par v American Depositary Shares, each representing 13 ordinary listed on the Science and Technology Innovation Board of value \$0.0001 per share, were outstanding, of which 890, y shares, and 115,055,260 were RMB shares which are o Indicate by check mark whether the registrant: (1) has filed months (or for such shorter period that the registrant was redays.
-Yes $\boxtimes$ No $\square$ eding 12 Indicate by check mark whether the registrant has submitte (§232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a large company.
-See the definitions of "large accelerated filer," "a Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if accounting standards provided pursuant to Section 13(a) of on period for complying with any new or revised fina ancial Indicate by check mark whether the registrant is a shell cor · · Yes □ No ⊠
+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2024

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File Number: 001-37686 c/o Mourant Governance Services (Cayman) Limited

+(Exact name of registrant as specified in its charter)

+Cayman Islands (State or other jurisdiction of incorporation or organization) 98-1209416 (I.R.S.
+Employer Identification No.)

+94 Solaris Avenue, Camana Bay Grand Cayman Cayman Islands

+(Address of principal executive offices)

+KY1-1108

+(Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered American Depositary Shares, each representing 13 Ordinary Shares, par value \$0.0001 per share BGNE The Nasdaq Global Select Market Ordinary Shares, par value \$0.0001 per share 06160 The Stock Exchange of Hong Kong Limited

+Included in connection with the registration of the American Depositary Shares with the Securities and Exchange Commission.
+The ordinary shares are not listed for trading in the United States but are listed for trading on The Stock Exchange of Hong Kong Limited.

+As of November 1, 2024, 1,386,034,320 ordinary shares, par value \$0.0001 per share, were outstanding, of which 868,958,610 ordinary shares were held in the form of 66,842,970 American Depositary Shares, each representing 13 ordinary shares, and 115,055,260 were RMB shares which are ordinary shares issued to permitted investors in China and listed on the Science and Technology Innovation Board of the Shanghai Stock Exchange in Renminbi.

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵
-Quarterly Report on Form 10-Q

-TABLE OF CONTENTS
+Quarterly Report on Form 10-Q TABLE OF CONTENTS